 Georgia DNR administers or organizes several competitive programs that challenge the skills of emerging hunters.
-Examples include the National Archery in the Schools Program (NASP), Hunter Education Field Days and the Scholastic Clay Target Program (SCTP).
+Examples include the National Archery in the Schools Program (NASP), Give it a Shot Program and the Scholastic Clay Target Program (SCTP).

 Level III: Hunt and Learn Opportunities